International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 - IDSA staff does governance checks and legal DD checks.
 - During DD some conversations may be held in private (e.g. user interviews where the user wishes to remain anonymous) and are documented using discretion.
 - The TSC Incubation Sponsor confirms that project meets the Incubation requirements.
 - TSC Incubation Sponsor determines when DD is “done”.
-DD documentation should then be on [GitHub](/due_diligence_reports/README.md) , open to public comment on record.
+DD documentation should then be on [GitHub](/due_diligence_reports/README.md), open to public comment on record.

-#### Due Diligence review 2-6 weeks
+#### Due Diligence review (2-6 weeks)
 - TSC Incubation Sponsor announces on the TSC mailing list when the DD documents are available for public review and comment, which can take place on GitHub, the TSC mailing list, or at TSC public meetings.
 - TSC Incubation sponsor decides when to call TSC vote, allowing at least two weeks for public comment before calling vote
 - TSC vote up to 6 weeks